 Meeting point at Nida carpark

-Toasting the locally extinct arctic raspberry, and the alive and well wild strawberry, with wild strawberry kvass (fermented soda).
+Toasting the locally extinct arctic raspberry, and the miraculously alive-and-well wild strawberry, with wild strawberry kvass (fermented soda).

 Flummery!
 Made with agar and blueberries from the old forest.
-The Permian mass extinction and microplastic futures.
+With a side of Permian mass extinction and microplastic futures.

 The Great Tuning Fork

-Also big thanks to Sepideh Ardalani for helping with food wizardry, Diana Pusko for foraging advice, the interpagan intentional community for their un-caviar, and Nida Art Colony for letting us crash their symposium!
-See you next year!
+Big cheers to Sepideh Ardalani for helping with food wizardry, Diana Pusko for foraging advice, the interpagan intentional community for their extraordinary un-caviar, and Nida Art Colony for letting us crash their symposium!
+See you somewhere else next year!